araluce/calendlyr/README.md

 ## Dependencies

-No dependencies :tada:.
+No dependencies :tada:

 We know about the importance of not add dependencies that you don't want.

 ## Installation